intarchboard/draft-iab-nemops-workshop-report/draft-iab-nemops-workshop-report.md

 ## Session III: Future (possible solutions, recommendations and next steps)

 The final day of the workshop centred on exploring potential future solutions and identifying key takeaways, recommendations, and next steps.
 Initial presentations covered topics such as the use of the Knowledge Graph Framework and concrete suggestions for future directions.
-To conclude the workshop, the chairs worked to summarize the key takeaways {{key}} that garnered consensus among the participants.
+To conclude the workshop, the chairs worked to summarize the key takeaways (see {{key}}) that garnered consensus among the participants.

 ### Future Directions

+{{CLAISE}} highlighted the challenges of integrating data models across different silos, protocols, and data structures, emphasizing the need for a machine-readable approach to expose semantics.
+A potential solution was proposed using a knowledge graph based on the Semantic Web Stack, along with the need to define a basic ontology for the networking domain in an iterative manner.

 ### Discussion